ur-git/javascript-concepts/README.md

 ### **14. Performance Optimization & Best Practices**

 - What is tree shaking?
-- What is the need for tree shaking?
+What is the need for tree shaking?
 - What is minification?
-- What are the advantages of minification?
+What are the advantages of minification?
 - What is obfuscation in JavaScript?
 - Why do you need obfuscation?
+- How do you structure a scalable frontend project?
+- What are Micro Frontends, and when should you use them?
+- How would you reduce First Contentful Paint (FCP) time?
+- Explain the difference between lazy loading and code splitting.
+- What security concerns do you address in a frontend app?
+- How do you handle CORS issues in a web app?
+- What are Web Workers, and how do they improve JavaScript performance?
+- How does JavaScript handle multi-threading and concurrency?
+- What is the difference between Debouncing and Throttling?
+- What is the difference between imperative and declarative programming in JavaScript?
+- How does JavaScript handle BigInt and floating-point precision?

 ---

 ### **15. Miscellaneous Topics**

 - What is JSON and its common operations?
-- What is a service worker?
 - What are PWAs?
 - What is a polyfill?
 - What is `eval`?
 - Is it recommended to use `eval`?
 - What is a decorator?
 - What is an iterator?
-- How does synchronous iteration work?
-- What is an event loop?
-- What is a call stack?
-- What is an event queue?

 ---